 - Operating income is calculated by subtracting operating expenses from gross profit.

-- The net amount of non-operating revenues and gains is combined with non-operating costs and losses to calculate net income.
+- The net amount of non-operating revenues and gains are combined with non-operating costs and losses to calculate net income.

 Instead of manually creating a P&L report, you can use online accounting software to streamline the process.
 The detailed breakdown of profits and losses in the financial statements will give you the full picture when it comes to the health of your business.